sanchayitam/NYTimesApp/README.md

  User can share an article link to their friends or email it to themselves

  Open Library used:
- Android Async HTTP - Simple asynchronous HTTP requests with JSON parsing Glide - Image loading and caching library for Android
+ -Android Async HTTP - Simple asynchronous HTTP requests with JSON parsing -Glide - Image loading and caching library for Android